TILOS-AI-Institute/MacroPlacement/README.md

 - We do understand that Google has been working hard to complete the open-sourcing of Morpheus, and that this effort continues today.
 However, as pointed out in [this Doc](https://docs.google.com/document/d/1vkPRgJEiLIyT22AkQNAxO8JtIKiL95diVdJ_O4AFtJ8/edit?usp=sharing), updated [here](https://docs.google.com/document/d/1c-uweo3DHiCWZyBzAdNCqqcOrAbKq1sVIfY0_4bFCYE/edit?usp=sharing), it has been more than a year since "Data and Code Availability" was committed with publication of the [Nature paper](https://www.nature.com/articles/s41586-021-03544-w).
 We consider our work a "backstop" or "safety net" for Google's internal efforts, and a platform for researchers to build on.

 **2. What can others contribute?**
-- Our shopping list (updated February 2023) includes the following.
+- Our shopping list (updated March 2023) includes the following.
 Please join in!
   <!-- - simulated annealing on the gridded canvas: documentation and implementation - force-directed placement: documentation and implementation -->
-  - donated cloud resources (credits) for experimental studies
+  - Donated cloud resources (credits) for experimental studies.
-  - relevant testcases with reference implementations and implementation flows (Cadence, OpenROAD preferred since scripts can be shared) (note that scripts for the major EDA tools can be shared in GitHub for research purposes)
+  - Relevant testcases with reference implementations and implementation flows (note that scripts for major EDA tools can now be shared in GitHub for research purposes, enabling reproducibility of associated results).
-  - improved "fakeram" generator for the ASAP7 research PDK
+  - Improved "fakeram" generator for the [ASAP7](https://github.com/The-OpenROAD-Project/asap7) research PDK; design enablement for the recently-released [ASAP5](https://github.com/The-OpenROAD-Project/asap5) research PDK is also very welcome.
+  - Additional open experimental questions, along with experimental designs and/or efforts to resolve these questions.

 **3. What is your timeline?**
 - We showed our [progress](https://open-source-eda-birds-of-a-feather.github.io/doc/slides/MacroPlacement-SpecPart-DAC-BOF-v5.pdf) at the Open-Source EDA and Benchmarking Summit birds-of-a-feather [meeting](https://open-source-eda-birds-of-a-feather.github.io/) on July 12 at DAC-2022.
-- We are now (late August 2022) studying benefits and limitations of the CT methodology itself, following a thread of experimental questions as noted [here](https://docs.google.com/document/d/1HHZNcid5CZvvRqj_njzF7hBhtNSpmRn3fCYniWNYBiY/edit?usp=sharing) and [here](https://docs.google.com/document/d/1c-uweo3DHiCWZyBzAdNCqqcOrAbKq1sVIfY0_4bFCYE/edit).
+- During Summer 2022, we began studying benefits and limitations of the CT methodology itself, following a thread of experimental questions as noted [here](https://docs.google.com/document/d/1HHZNcid5CZvvRqj_njzF7hBhtNSpmRn3fCYniWNYBiY/edit?usp=sharing) and [here](https://docs.google.com/document/d/1c-uweo3DHiCWZyBzAdNCqqcOrAbKq1sVIfY0_4bFCYE/edit).
+Contributions of additional questions and efforts to resolve them are welcome.

 ### <span style="color:red"><b>New FAQs</b></span> after the release of our ISPD-2023 paper ([here](https://vlsicad.ucsd.edu/Publications/Conferences/396/c396.pdf) and on [arXiv](https://arxiv.org/abs/2302.11014#))